 Blonde on Blonde “Rebirth” Phantom Sound & Vision 1970

-They have terrific tunes and extraordinary lead singing by Dave Thomas whose voice seems like a Welsh operatic Roy Orbison having fun with a terrific rock band.
+They have terrific tunes and extraordinary lead singing, have a peek at this web-site, by Dave Thomas whose voice seems like a Welsh operatic Roy Orbison having fun with a terrific rock band.

 Cuby& the Blizzards “Tripping Thru A Midnight Blues” (Three Originals) Universal 1968